goruck/foodcomputer/README.md

 $ curl --cacert ca.crt --key client.key --cert client.crt https://external-ip-addr:external-port-num/
 {"couchdb":"Welcome","uuid":"1d737ecdddede0ece99992f4e8dea743","version":"1.6.0","vendor":{"version":"8.3","name":"Debian"}}
 ```

+## Operating the PFC behind a firewall

+**A big thanks to Mickael Crozes for introducing me to the concepts in this section!**

+Operating the PFC with Alexa behind a firewall may be impossible if you can't open the required ports so that the AWS lambda function can communicate with the PFC's REST APIs.
+This can be a typical problem with corporate firewalls for example.
+A good solution is to use [SSH port forwarding](https://www.ssh.com/ssh/tunneling/example) using an EC2 proxy.
+Here are the steps to do this.

+1. Create a VPC with Public and Private Subnets (NAT) as described [here](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario2.html).
+Make sure to enable auto-assign public IPv4 addresses for any instance launched in the VPC, see [this](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-ip-addressing.html#subnet-public-ip) for more info.

+2. Configure the Lambda function to run in the VPC's Private Subnets.
+You can do this in the Lambda Network Configuration section of the console.
+Use the default security group for the VPC.

+3. Set the PFC SSH parameters *ServerAliveInterval* and *ServerAliveCountMax* with non-default values to avoid SSH timeouts.
+See [this](https://unix.stackexchange.com/questions/3026/what-options-serveraliveinterval-and-clientaliveinterval-in-sshd-config-exac) for details.
+I use ServerAliveInterval = 30 and ServerAliveCountMax = 6.

+4. Launch an EC2 instance in the VPC's Public Subnet, configure it for tunneling, and start a SSH forwarding session on the PFC.
+See [these bash scripts](https://gist.github.com/goruck/89231f9d8a73f84245a713216c9b765a) for the associated AWS CLI commands.

 ## List of Modifications done to Openag_Brain for integration with Alexa (including stablity fixes)